On the interior motive of certain Shimura varieties: the case of Hilbert-Blumenthal varieties: Statement of the main results

 of morphisms of relative Chow motives over $U$.
-We are thus in the situation of Example~\ref{2bL}~(d).
-Now observe that using the notation from Example~\ref{2bL}, the effect of the cycle $KxK$ on the exact triangle
+We are thus in the situation of \cite[Ex.~2.16~(d)]{W10}.
+Now observe that using the notation from \loccit, the effect of the cycle $KxK$ on the exact triangle